Our Homes: NPH Mexico

 Lack of clean water, deforestation; hurricanes, volcanoes and earthquakes; illicit drug production and trafficking resulting in a high level of violence

-Discover NPH Mexico
+NPH Mexico at a Glance

 August 2, 1954